CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 But, that also connects back to the problematics of “Code is Free Speech” and “Code that exists sitting somewhere on a hardware means of electronic substrate is one thing, Code that is executing and doing the function that may have harmful consequences is another thing” (Brenden).
 (And which we could expand to “how about Code connected to a means of bionic or bio-neurocybernetic substrate linked to an extended NPI?”).

-In the Inventor-AI and patent example, the link to the closest NPIs in the chain of events (professor & his crew) is easy to establish, but it could become much more tenuous in larger contexts of AI-AASs.
-So it could be logically argued that we run the risk of allowing for development of legal & ethical vacuums if we (lazily) bail ourselves out of the crumple zone by using the excuse of this increasingly tenuous connection to the nearest NPI.
+In the Inventor-AI-and-patent example, the link to the closest NPIs in the chain of events (professor & his crew) is easy to establish, but it could become much more tenuous in larger contexts of AI-AASs.
+So it could be logically argued that we run the risk of allowing for development of legal & ethical vacuums if we (lazily) bail ourselves out of the crumple zone by using the excuse of this increasingly tenuous connection to the nearest NPI. _New, upgraded legal systems will have to be built._

 In other words, the possibility that such a connection exists and can still be seen as sufficient (to act as foundation to the legal & ethical analysis frameworks to be used), this assumed fact still may not exonerate ourselves from considering the relevance & utility to apply “Legal Agent” traits to this AI-AAS- even if it’s not an NPI itself that so far as retained the exclusive privilege of being legally endowed with the capacity of "intent".

 This (lazy) self-exoneration might feel even more wrong as AI-AAS develop cognitive & emotional communication protocols that make them look & feel much closer to an NPI (in a Stanley Kubrick et al. sort of ways), but it seems that in the current legal paradigm, there would still be ground to deny them Free Will and therefore “intent” and maintain them into status of “AI-AAS-tethered-to-NPI”.

-_But then we develop that sort of paradox whereas, on one hand, **the notion of “ad hoc control of AI-AAS by NPI” becomes increasingly irrelevant**, and on the other hand, **we still want to treat these AI-AAS as legally & ethically tethered to their remote creator & users NPI.**_
+_But then we develop that sort of paradox whereas, on one hand, **the notion of “constant control of AI-AAS by NPI” becomes increasingly irrelevant**, and on the other hand, **we still want to treat these AI-AAS as legally & ethically tethered to their remote creators & users NPI.**_

 We could ask whether this is analogous to like a kind of “Hillel ethical questioning” on the nature of AI-AASs and how they should proceed in the way they interact with their ecosystems.

-But even if we think we don’t need to go that far yet, and we even don’t know how long we can entertain & indulge in that borderline complacent attitude (in any case we doubt it would take as long as 50 years), the mere fact that we have this vacuum developing fast, simply doesn’t exonerate ourselves from at least considering the possibility of granting some degree of “Legal Agent” capacity and status to this AI-AAS.
+But even if we think we don’t need to go that far yet, and we even don’t know how long we can entertain & indulge in that borderline complacent attitude (in any case we doubt it would take as long as 50 years), the mere fact that we have this vacuum developing fast, simply doesn’t exonerate ourselves from at least considering the possibility of granting some degree of “Legal Agent” capacity and status to certain types of AI-AAS.
 That doesn't sound too earth-shattering, at this stage.

-It’s possible that we need some kind of reality-tsunami, brutally unleashed strings of unintended consequences, to start realizing that we can’t anymore deal with legal & ethical consequences of the actions of these AAEs by merely relying on the crumple zone’s tenuous connection to the nearest NPI.
+It’s possible that we need some kind of reality-tsunami, brutally unleashed strings of unintended consequences, to start realizing that we can’t anymore deal with legal & ethical consequences of the actions of these AI-AASs by merely relying on the crumple zone’s tenuous connection to the nearest NPI.

 In any case, at some point, a good lawyer might be able to get the judge to exonerate à la Pontius Pilate even the closest NPI involved, and then we start washing our hands above some serious legal & ethical vacuum.